jia1217/ParallelProgammingLabs/docs/Labs/Lab10_Bit-pair Recoded Multiplier.md

 The product register is optimized to store the product, partial product, and multiplier at different times during the multiplication operation.
-The accompanying figure attempts to depict how each flip-flop in the register is mapped to the other components.
-Upon starting a new multiplication the system will initialize the most significant N+2 bits and the least significant bits of this register with 0’s and bits 1 to N with the multiplier.
+The accompanying figure depicts how each flip-flop in the register is mapped to the other components.
+Upon starting a new multiplication, the system will initialize the most significant N+2 bits and the least significant bits of this register with 0’s and bits 1 to N with the multiplier.

 <div align=center><img src="imgs/v2/21.png" alt="drawing" width="300"/></div>

-Then, the 3 least significant bits will be used to determine the first partial product.
+Then, the three least significant bits will be used to determine the first partial product.
 This will be added to the running partial product contained in bits N+1 to 2N+1 and stored in bits N+1 to 2N+2.
-Then, each of the will be shifted rightward in the register copying the sign bit for the top two bits.
-This will occuer N/2 times until the multiplication is complete.
+Then, each of the will be shifted rightward in the register, copying the sign bit for the top two bits.
+This will occur N/2 times until the multiplication is complete.
 The product will be contained in bits 1 to 2N after completion.
-In the figure below is an example of how data would move through the Product Register as the product -6 x -5 is computed.
+The figure below shows how data would move through the Product Register as the product -6 x -5 is computed.

 <div align=center><img src="imgs/v2/22.png" alt="drawing" width="600"/></div>

 ### Ctrl and TimerReg

- Similar to the previous lab the control unit drive the control signals of the other components to orchestrate the multiplication.
-However, this time it also comes with a TimerReg.
-This is because we know exactly how many add/shift cycles week need to complete to compute and fixed width multiplication (N/2).
-This TimerReg, works as an alarm that signals to the control unit that it is finished and needs to stop the add shift cycle.
+ Similar to the previous lab, the control unit drives the control signals of the other components to orchestrate the multiplication.
+However, this time, it also comes with a TimerReg.
+This is because we know exactly how many add/shift cycles a week need to be completed to compute fixed width multiplication (N/2).
+This TimerReg is an alarm that signals the control unit is finished and needs to stop the added shift cycle.
 There are many ways to implement this alarm.
 But, one of the easiest is to utilize another shift register.
-When the multiplier starts an operation, this register is initialized to a specific N-bit value such as “100…00” then after each cycle is completed you shift the bits by 1, “010…00”.
-After N cycles the 1 will have shifted all the way to the right, “000…01”, which can be easily used to send a signal to the controller to tell it to conclude the operation.
+When the multiplier starts an operation, this register is initialized to a specific N-bit value such as “100…00” then, after each cycle is completed you shift the bits by 1, “010…00”.
+After N cycles, the one will have shifted to the right, “000…01”, which can be easily used to send a signal to the controller to tell it to conclude the operation.